GaveenBuddhika/TerraScale-EC2-Workspace-Deployer/README.md

 - Deploys an EC2 instance on AWS.
 - Outputs the instance's public IP, accessible directly from the command line.
 - Configurable instance types and AMI selection.
+- GitHub Actions for CI/CD to automate deployment.

 ## Prerequisites